hopsoft/hero/README.md

 * It easily handles changing requirements
 * It reduces the ramp up time for new team members

-Think of Hero as a simplified state machine which enables implementations that can be understood at a glance.
+Think of Hero as a simplified state machine.

 ## Match the Implementation to the Business Process